BT to cut up to 55,000 jobs by end of decade

 - Published

-Telecoms giant BT is to cut up to 55,000 jobs by the end of the decade as it seeks to cut costs.
+Telecoms giant BT is to cut up to 55,000 jobs in the UK and globally by the end of the decade as it cuts costs.

-The headcount reduction, which will be up to 40% of employees, is out of a current workforce of 130,000.
+The headcount reduction, which will be up to 40% of the current workforce of 130,000 includes staff and contractors.

 Chief executive Philip Jansen said that by the end of the 2020s BT will have a "much smaller workforce" and a "significantly reduced cost base".